Ligentec: Arrayed waveguide grating (AWG) for integrated optical coherence tomography

 As it takes time to implement and simulate such a large AWG, in this application example, we will begin by implementing an AWG with 64 output channels spaced 0.2 nm apart.
 You will be invited to change some parameters so as to see how the layout and light output of the AWG changes.
 In your own time, you may then decide to build the large AWG we show above.

-Similarly to the Arrayed waveguide grating (AWG) demultiplexer tutorial, in this application example we will go through the following steps:
+Similarly to the Getting Started with Luceda AWG Designer and Organizing your AWG design project tutorials, in this application example we will go through the following steps:

 1. AWG generation